 • 4-5 lbs. whole chicken, Smart Chicken

-• salt, to season the chicken
+• kosher salt, to season the chicken

 • black pepper, to season the chicken